aidank25/Guess.fm/README.md

 **Required Features**

-1. user can input their last.fm account (not login)
+1. ~user can input their last.fm account (not login)~
 2. user can input a guess for a song and receive feedback in the form of clues
 3. user can only play once per day
+4. ~user can navigate from home screen to game screen~

 **Optional Features**